ChenyangSi/FreeU/README.md

 ```
 ## :newspaper_roll: License

-Distributed under the S-Lab License.
+Distributed under the MIT License.
 See `LICENSE` for more information.